angular/angular/adev/src/content/tools/libraries/angular-package-format.md

 </docs-code>

 Once the index file \(for example, `my-ui-lib.js`\) is generated by ngc, bundlers and optimizers like Rollup can be used to produce the flattened ESM file.

-#### Note about the defaults in package.json

-As of webpack v4, the flattening of ES modules optimization should not be necessary for webpack users.
-It should be possible to get better code-splitting without flattening of modules in webpack.
-In practice, size regressions can still be seen when using unflattened modules as input for webpack v4.
-This is why `module` and `es2022` package.json entries still point to FESM files.
-This issue is being investigated.
-It is expected to switch the `module` and `es2022` package.json entry points to unflattened files after the size regression issue is resolved.
-The APF currently includes unflattened ESM2022 code for the purpose of validating such a future change.

 ### "sideEffects" flag